jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 As the people prone to extremism are being led astray by old ideologies.
 The people inclined to disbelief are looking for something more truthful to believe in.

-Since Industrial Age ideologies are not relevant to modern society, they can't buy into Left/Right or the policy of mass-production.
+Since Industrial Age ideologies are not relevant to modern society, they can't buy into Left/Right doctrines.
 Thus, their mind wanders, looking for better answers.

 It's an altruistic job.
-Conspiracy theorists are genuinly looking for ways to improve our way of live.
+Conspiracy theorists are genuinely looking for ways to improve our way of life.
 Heck, imagine you heard Harry Potter talk about the Ministry of Magic.
-What would you if Neo asked you "do you know about the Matrix?"
+Or, what would you think if Neo asked you, "do you know about the Matrix?"

+Someone has to be willing to hear any and all ideas.
+How else can we find the ones that'll truly upgrade our civilization?
+I personally find it easy to talk to conspiracy theorists because they're always willing to listen.

-Sadly, this desire to listen to any new answer, often means conspiracy theorists listening about aliens, flat-earth, or other weird stuff.
+Sadly, this desire to listen to any new answer, often means conspiracy theorists thinking about aliens, flat-earth, or other weird stuff.
+(Returning the favor of listening can be frustrating).

-What's really happening is these open minds want to re-align our ruling philosophy with our everyday lives.
+In any case, what's really happening is the open-minds of conspiracy theorists want to re-align our ruling philosophy with people's problems in their everyday lives.

-You can help your friends stop talking about conspiracies by simply buying more stuff made in America.
+Happily, helping our friends stop talking about aliens and flat-earth is as easy as buying more stuff made in America.

 ## Made In America